 Want to have a healthier, greener garden?
 Follow these five steps to improve the biodiversity of your backyard, balcony or whatever green space you have.

 Donald Giddings, from Green Living Zone, talks us through his advice.

 "I can't imagine anything more important than air, water, soil, energy and biodiversity.
 These are the things that keep us alive," said David Suzuki, the science broadcaster and environmental activist.

-Considering the current state of the natural world and ongoing climate changes, putting an active effort in increasing biodiversity has never been more important than now.
+Considering the current state of the natural world and ongoing climate changes, putting an active effort into increasing biodiversity has never been more important than now.

 Creating a little oasis of biodiversity in your backyard will not only have a positive impact on the environment but will also provide you a rich source of healthy food and a breathtakingly beautiful view.

-So let’s look at the basic principles of maintaining biodiversity and how to apply that knowledge in the garden.
+So let’s look at the basic principles of maintaining biodiversity and how to apply that knowledge and encourage wildlife in your garden.

 How to Increase Biodiversity In Your Garden